 Make a short & easy version with Bitly

 That’s a pretty long link, right?
 It’ll look a bit ugly in your Instagram profile, so let’s make a short and easy version.

 - Sign up for an account with Bitly (a great URL shortener service).
 If you already use another one that you like, that’s fine.

-- Bitly will give you a short “etsy.me” address, since it detects that you’ve entered an Etsy URL.
+- If your shop is on Etsy, Bitly will give you a short “etsy.me” address, since it detects that you’ve entered an Etsy URL.
 Mine is “etsy.me/1JKfPig”.

-You can also customise the link to get something like bit.ly/yourshopname-on-etsy but you can only use each custom name once.
+You can also customise the link to get something like bit.ly/yourshopname but you can only use each custom name once.
 If you make a mistake or want to use that custom name for another link, you can’t change it.
-I’d recommend just using the etsy.me links until you’re really comfortable with Bitly and creating custom campaign tags.
+I’d recommend just using what Bitly gives you by default until you’re really comfortable with Bitly and creating custom campaign tags.